squidfunk/mkdocs-material/docs/customization.md

 ```

 Spin up the [live preview server][2] and start typing your changes in your
-additional stylesheet file – you should see them almost instantly after saving.
+additional style sheet file – you should see them almost instantly after saving.

   [2]: creating-your-site.md#previewing-as-you-write